abhinav-thimma/SeekNetChromeExtension/README.md

 # SeekNet - Chrome Extension Frontend

 ## Features:
-1. Allows users to search in SeekNet connections and DuckDuckGo.
+1. Allows users to search in SeekNet connections using BM25 and DuckDuckGo search engine.
 2. Helps users create connections between current tab URL and a new webpage.
+3. Creating implicit connections defined by User clicks.
-3. Shows previously connected URL's to the current webpage.
+4. Shows previously connected URL's to the current webpage.

 ## Steps to build and run the project:
 1. Run the command: